 - Shipping/receiving management.

-It includes monitoring in- and outcoming orders, tracking raw materials supply, accessing all data regarding orders, and so on.
+It includes monitoring incoming and outcoming orders, tracking the supply of raw materials, accessing all data regarding orders, and so on.

 - Warehouse management.

 These features are intended to automate and optimize packing, replenishment, shipping, and other warehouse-related processes.

 Generally, ERP for Supply Chain Management can help companies digitize relationships with their suppliers and automate all product-related processes from the supply of raw materials to delivery.